aljaz-ferenc/notebooks-ai/README.md

 This repository will be mostly a personal collection of notes and experiments with AI, large language models, and related technologies.

-I like to learn by taking notes by actually running the code, seeing examples and have the option to change the code.
+I like to learn by taking notes and actually running the code, seeing examples and have the option to change the code.
 Each notebook usually contains:

 - Explanations and context in Markdown
 - Working code examples that you can run yourself